aclark4life/pelican-blog/content/new-django-website.rst

 ==================

 :tags: Plone, Python
-:date: Sun Jan 11 09:48:24 EST 2015
+:date: Sun Jan 11 18:44:48 EST 2015

 *After a series of Django gigs in 2014, I had the urge to redevelop our company website in Django; I am very happy with the results.
-This overview is roughly in order of development from start to finish*.
+This overview is roughly in order of development from start to finish.
+And since I am a "packaging guy", I will take this opportunity to comment on miscellaneous packaging issues too*.

 .. image:: /images/aclarknet-django.png
     :alt: Website front page